imaspacecat/microcmd/README.md

 * Increases the height of the 3-dots Landscape menu touch area on the Driver Station, making it much easier to select.
 * Adds `terminateOpModeNow()` method to allow OpModes to cleanly self-exit immediately.
 * Adds `opModeInInit()` method to `LinearOpMode` to facilitate init-loops.
 Similar to `opModeIsActive()` but for the init phase.
-* Warns user if they have a Logitech F310 gamepad connected that is set to DirectInput mode.
+* Warns user if they have a Logitech F310 gamepadEx connected that is set to DirectInput mode.
 * Allows SPARKmini motor controllers to react more quickly to speed changes.
 * Hides the version number of incorrectly installed sister app (i.e. DS installed on RC device or vice-versa) on inspection screen.
 * Adds support for allowing the user to edit the comment for the runOpMode block.